-Many small employers who can't afford to offer formal health benefits decide to give employees a taxable stipend to use toward healthcare expenses.
-While this option is easy to administer and saves employers time, the value of these dollars is lessened because a health insurance stipend payment is considered part of employees' income—not a separate benefit.
+Many small employers who can't afford to offer formal health benefits may decide to give employees a taxable stipend to pay for healthcare expenses.
+While this option is easy to administer and can save employers time, the value of a stipend is reduced because itis considered part of employees' income—not a separate benefit.

 This means that stipends have payroll and income tax implications that tax-free health benefits don't have.
-What's more, employers can't require employees to prove they purchased health insurance with their stipend money.
+Moreover, employers can't require employees to prove they purchased a health insurance plan with their stipend money.

-So is a health insurance stipend a worthwhile option after all?
+So are health insurance stipends a worthwhile option after all?
 In this article, we'll examine the pros and cons of taxable health insurance stipends, outline best practices, and discuss a tax-free way to offer your employees health insurance.

 Learn more about how employee stipends work with our complete guide